CovOpen/CovQuestions/json-logic/README.md

 We favor option 2 - it gives the user one less thing to worry about.

+#### Structuring Expressions

+JSON Logic is powerful, but messy to read/write.
+There are multiple ways to express the same logic.
+Once we have a better understanding of the task at hand, we should come up with some basic guidelines for formatting and structuring.

 ### Dependencies between variables

 We favor a relatively simple logic and no automatic dependency resolution/re-ordering of questions or variables.